ValentinDenis/leboncoin-technical-test/README.md

 #### Launching the app

 The app is compatible with simulators (iPads and iPhones).
-Use the "DEV" target as it is the only one correctly configured
+Use the "DEV" target as it is the only one correctly configured, and that logs things in the console

 ## Meta

-Valentin Denis – [@Cweposuc](https://twitter.com/cweposuc) – valentindenis80@gmail.com
+Valentin Denis – valentindenis80@gmail.com

 Distributed under the MIT license.
 See ``LICENSE`` for more information.